shc-0/RESTful-API-for-a-Bookstore-Management-System/README.md

 ## AWS Deployment

-The backend application has been deployed on Amazon Web Services (AWS), and it can be accessed through the following link: [FarmwiseAI Backend](https://35.154.97.191:8080/).
+The backend application has been deployed on Amazon Web Services (AWS), and it can be accessed through the [link](https://35.154.97.191:8080/).

 ## Usage